This is a list of “holy grails” – items from the band’s

 was edited down from parts of the documentary, though its hard to tell which bits are real footage and which bits have been re-recorded for the video.
-A source that has been very reliable in the past, has said that it features footage from the 1994 Woodstock show, the bands rehearsal sessions in Hawaii, and the recording of the album itself, most notably a scene involving Anthony's vocals for 'Transcending', and percussion overdubs for 'The Junkie Song', (which may or may have ended up being 'Bob') featuring Stephen Perkins.
+A source that has been very reliable in the past, has said that it features footage from the 1994 Woodstock show, the bands rehearsal sessions in Hawaii, and the recording of the album itself, most notably a scene involving Anthony's vocals for 'Transcending' and percussion overdubs for 'The Junkie Song', (which may or may have ended up being 'Bob') featuring Stephen Perkins.

 - Rehearsal tapes: